Shaheer-rossoneri14/Sortipy/README.md

 To-Do:
 1. Create "Save Playlist as New" script.
 2. Create "Overwrite existing playlist" script.
-3. Find workaround for 100 song limit.
+3. Find a fast server to host the app.